Implement a Career site with Kenjo

 Solution 4: API integration for career site

 This solution requires coding expertise.
-If you choose this potion, you can develop your job listings and description pages as you wish.
-With our API we will provide you with two end points - the first, to get the active positions and the second, to create the candidates associated to those positions.
+If you choose this option, you can develop your job listings and description pages as you wish.
+With our API, we will provide you with two endpoints - the first, to get the active positions, and the second, to create the candidates associated with those positions.

 • Fully customize listing and job description page.